UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 How to Measure UGC ROI: Formula, Attribution, Templates

-Incremental revenue minus fully-loaded cost, divided by cost.
-Use holdout testing for attribution.
-KPI stack, reporting cadence, and common pitfalls.
+Incremental revenue minus fully-loaded cost, over cost.
+Holdout testing for attribution.
+The KPI stack, the reporting cadence, and the pitfalls that inflate the number.

 - Strategy